alexvetter/vertx3-restexample/README.md

 # Vertx 3 Web Example

 This project is similar to some vertx examples.
 It can be started in your IDE or with `./gradlew run`.
-It uses the main class `io.vertx.core.Starter` and passes in the arguments `run io.vertx.example.HelloWorldVerticle`.
+It uses the main class `io.vertx.core.Starter` and passes in the arguments `run vertx3.restexample.RestExampleVerticle`.

 ## Fat Jar